carmine560/blogger-posts/README.md

 test-blogger-posts.sh
 ```

-This script creates the `$HOME/Downloads/test-blogger-posts` directory if it
+`blogger-posts.sh` creates the `$HOME/Downloads/test-blogger-posts` directory
-does not exist and saves response bodies in there.
+if it does not exist and saves response bodies.

 ## `blogger-posts.sh` Usage ##